PrestaShop/docs/basics/installation/_index.md

 # Installing PrestaShop locally for development or testing

-If you want to develop or experiment on PrestaShop, you should install it locally on your machine.
-The main advantage is that it makes it possible for you to entirely bypass the process of uploading your file on your online server in order to test it.
+If you want to develop or experiment with PrestaShop, you should install it locally on your machine.
+The main advantage is that it makes it possible for you to entirely bypass the process of uploading your files to your online server in order to test it.

-Another advantage is that a local test environment enables you to test code without the risk of breaking your production store.
+Another advantage is that a local test environment enables you to test code without risking breaking your production store.
 Having a local environment is the essential first step in the path of web development.

-Installing any web-application locally requires that you first install the adequate environment, namely the Apache web server, the PHP language interpreter, the MySQL database server, and ideally a MySQL admin tool such as phpMyAdmin tool.
+Installing any web application locally requires installing an adequate environment, namely the Apache web server, the PHP language interpreter, the MySQL database server, and ideally, a MySQL admin tool such as the phpMyAdmin tool.

-This is called an *AMP stack: Apache+MySQL+PHP and the operating system, giving WAMP (Windows+Apache+MySQL+PHP), MAMP (macOS…) and LAMP (Linux+…).
-Since all of the items packaged are open-source, these installers are most of the time free.
+This is called an *AMP stack: Apache+MySQL+PHP and the operating system, giving WAMP (Windows+Apache+MySQL+PHP), MAMP (macOS…), and LAMP (Linux+…).
+Since all of the items packaged are open-source, these installers are, most of the time, free.

-Whatever your operating system, you can install this *AMP stack on your operating system, or use `Docker`.
+Whatever your operating system, you can install this *AMP stack on your operating system or use `Docker`.

 ## Which installation method is best for me?

-You basically have three options:
+You have three options:

-- Install an `*AMP` stack locally on your operating system, and run PrestaShop locally.
+- Install an `*AMP` stack locally on your operating system, and run PrestaShop there.
 - Install `Docker`, and run PrestaShop in containers managed by `Docker`.
-- or Install a `Virtual Machine` software, and run a `LAMP` stack in a `Virtual Machine` (not discussed here).
+- or install a `Virtual Machine` software, and run a `LAMP` stack in a `Virtual Machine` (not discussed here).

-Depending on your experience, you will choose the method you are the most at ease with.
+Depending on your experience, you will choose the method you are most at ease with.

 If you have no experience, it can be easier to begin with `Docker`, since you will not need to install the `*AMP` stack and simply install `Docker`, create a `manifest` file, and start the containers with a `CLI` (Command Line Interface) command.